This article was originally published on July 31, 2017. It has been updated to reflect 2018 data.

 On Black Women’s Equal Pay Day, we take a look at the statistics and examine a few reasons why the pay gap exists.
 Black women earn less than Asian American and white women, but more than Native American and Latina women.

 Salaries attached to people in executive positions are much higher, and people in positions of power make crucial decisions about hiring practices, workplace culture — including family leave policies — and who gets paid what.
-Black women account for 1.5 percent of senior-level executive positions in the private sector, according to 2014 data.
+There are currently zero black women working as chief executives of Fortune 500 companies.

 Historically, black women have had high labor force participation rates compared to other women, according to the U.S. Department of Labor.